-I did.
-Once.
-To me, it’s very similar to taking the IELTS Test.
-Yes, you could just do it without any training, but it would be long and painful and you probably wouldn’t be happy with the result.
+I often compare the preparation to preparing for a marathon (26 miles/44 km).
+You could might be able to do it without any training, but it would be long and painful and you probably wouldn’t be happy with the result.

 Follow my tips and I’m sure you’ll do a lot better.